Unneeded centralizing

 What are you paying for?
 Not much, except the risks of overcentralizing!
 Canvas doesn’t provide a unique service even when it’s working.
 It provides a secure login and keeps track of completion and grades.
 That’s about all.
 Universities have their own secure logins for other purposes, and have their own databases.

 Well, there is.
 SCORM is a universal API for recording grades and similar data.
-It was around before the big LMS systems like Blackboard and Canvas.
-My software works through the SCORM API to those LMS systems, but the same interface could also feed numbers to an individual database.
+It was around long before the big LMS systems like Blackboard and Canvas.
+My software works through the SCORM API to talk with LMS systems, but the same interface could also feed numbers to an individual database.
 Along with Rustici’s ScormCloud, there are open source SCORM servers available.

 Essentially the server only needs to respond to a few standard commands.
 Initialize, GetValue, SetValue, GetError, Finish.
 It needs to give standard responses for the possible conditions of Initialize and GetError.
 Aside from that, the Values in SetValue and GetValue could be anything needed by the school or company.
 Grades, prices, names, poems, links to Youtube clips.